cj1128/handmade-hero/README.md

 - Use `groundBitmapTemplate` to store repeated info (width, height) about the ground buffer
 - DIFF: Casey uses `beginTemporaryMemory` and `endTemporaryMemory` calls to restore memory space used only in one frame.
 I think the api is not easy to use, I implement `save` and `restore` just like in the `CanvasRenderingContext2D`.
 - Draw ground buffers

+### Day 86: Aligning Ground Buffers to World Chunks

+- Make world position `_offset` relative to center point, and rename it to be `offset`.
+There is no need to prefix it with the underscore.
+- Draw chunks to see how big it is
+  - Define `CenteredChunkPoint`
+  - Define `DrawRectangleOutline`
+- Change `metersToPixels` to a fixed number
+- Cleanup: remove tileSideInMeters, we no longer have any tile thing.
+- Fill ground buffer for each chunk.

+## TODO

+- Fix full screen problem cased by systeml-level display scale
+- Fix `AreInSameChunk`